thzandvl/microhack-sap-data/DataFlowConfig.md

 * Create SQL Scripts for each of the tables (`SalesOrderHeaders`, `SalesOrderItems`, `Payments`)
 <img src="images/synapsews/createSQLScript.jpg">

+> Note: Each participant will create his/her own tables by adding a prefix 01, 02, 03, ...
+Make sure to change the XX in the SQL scripts to the participant number assigned you

 > Note: Make sure to change the "Connect to" value from 'builtin' to your own SQL pool as shown in the screenshot below.
 As by default it will be connected to the 'builtin' SQL pool of Synapse.

 ><img src="images/synapsews/connectToPool.jpg">